 and the life everlasting."

-The Creed is firstly referring to Christ's forgiveness of everyone's sins.
+The Creed is firstly a declaration that we believe Christ has forgiven all sins.
 But it means more than just that.
-The Lord's Prayer says that Christ's freeing us from our sins has a duty that comes with it: we are to forgive the sins of others.
+The Lord's Prayer says that Christ's freeing us from our sins has a duty that comes with it: we are to forgive the sins of others, individually and as the church.
 It's a core matter of the Christian faith and Christian theology.
 Neither Jesus (in His prayer) nor the Creed are saying "I believe in punishing others until the life is stomped out of them."
 They don't say, "I believe in holding on to the sins done against me and mine, forever", or "I believe in my right to really stick it to 'em!".
 The Creed says, "I believe in... the forgiveness of sins".
 The Lord's Prayer says, "Forgive us.... as we forgive..."
 What Jesus did for me, I do for others.
 Is this for the sake of decency, or public peace?
 Good reasons, but not good enough for a Christian.
 Or, perhaps, in order to use the wisdom of religions and sages?
 That would be good, except that most non-Christian religious or secular-philosophical systems don't give forgiveness the central role Jesus gave it.
 No. Christians forgive because we're forgiven by Christ, and Christ told us to do the same to others.
 It is part of the Christian's self-definition.

 That said, one of the biggest challenges is to pardon someone who does not forgive others because of the extreme nature of the wrongs.
 Some things (such as rape, murder, or the Holocaust) bring so much hurt that the person (who is, after all, a human being not God) may simply not find it in them to actually release those who did it.
 I firmly believe God calls on us to forgive even those sorts of wrongs.
 That is part of what Jesus meant when He spoke of forgiving 70 times 7 times, and when He said to love your enemies.
 It's an amazing sign of God's truth and love when someone takes that action.
 But none of us can stand in judgement about it.
 We can hope they do it, we can encourage them and teach them to do it and work toward healing that hurt.
 But we have no standing, under any circumstance, to demand that anyone forgive.
 That's their own matter before God.
 God calls on us to do it for even those who find that they can't let go of it.
 The truth is, no matter how good or strong your faith is, you may find that if you have been done this sort of wrong, you may be the one who's unable to let go.
 Jesus may then be calling you to forgive yourself for not forgiving, and trust God to heal you.